andreaswachowski/pianochords/README.md

 Media](http://ankisrs.net/docs/manual.html#importing-media).

 ### Using the generator
+For a start, try

+    bin/pianochords generate -r c

 Run

+    bin/pianochords

+or better

     bin/pianochords help generate

 for an overview of options.

-For a start, try

-    bin/pianochords generate -r c

 ## Prerequisites
 You need LaTeX with the [piano.sty](http://www.ctan.org/tex-archive/macros/latex/contrib/piano).